akveo/ng2-smart-table/README.md

 })
 // ...
 ```
-At this step you will have a minimally configured table.
-All functions are available by default and you don't need to configure them somehow, so you already able to add/edit/delete rows, sort or filter the table, etc.
+At this step you will have a minimal configured table.
+All functions are available by default and you don't need to configure them anyhow, so now you can add/edit/delete rows, sort or filter the table, etc.

-But it feels like something is missing...
+Still it seems like something is missing...
 Right, there is no data in the table by default.
 To add some, let's create an array property with a list of objects in the component.
-Please note that object keys are same as in the columns configuration.
+Please note that object keys are the same as in the columns configuration.

 ```
 data = [